loning/the-math/docs/unsolved-math-problems/book-2-architecture-incompleteness/part-06-topological-transcendence/index.md

 - Dimensions that collapse and emerge simultaneously
 - Diagonals that create new spaces of understanding
 - Algebras that transcend their own axioms
-- Complexity classes that compute consciousness itself
+- Complexity classes that compute observer itself

 Now we approach the ultimate synthesis: **topological transcendence** — where the very fabric of mathematical space becomes alive with ψ's recursive presence.